LeanKit-Labs/lux.js/README.md

 });
 ```

+### Mixins

-#### lux.mixin.actionCreator mixin
+#### lux.mixin.actionCreator and lux.reactMixin.actionCreator
 The `actionCreator` mixin (which is provided automatically when you call `lux.controllerView` and `lux.component`) will look for a `getActionGroup` array or a `getActions` array on your component options.
 The `getActionGroup` array should contain the string action group name(s) that contain the actions you want.
 The `getActions` should contain the action names you want on the component (you can use either or both).
 The ActionCreator APIs will appear on the component as top level method names.
+Use the `lux.reactMixin.actionCreator` with the `React.createClass` mixins property.

-#### lux.mixin.store mixin
+#### lux.mixin.store and lux.reactMixin.store
 The `store` mixin (which is provided automatically when you call `lux.createControllerView`) will look for a `stores` property on your component options.
 This property should be an object with a `listenTo` array containing the list of store namespaces your component wants state from, and an `onChange` handler for when any of those stores publish state changes.
 You will need to include the store(s) as module dependencies to access their state from within the handler.
+Use the `lux.reactMixin.store` with the `React.createClass` mixins property.

 #### lux.mixin.actionListener
 The `actionListener` mixin wires an instance into the message bus to listen for `execute.*` messages on the `lux.action` channel.
 The subscription handler looks for a `handlers` property on the instance it's mixed into, and will fire any method that matches the action type passed on the message envelope.
 This is useful for integration non-lux modules into lux operations.
 For example, you may have a "remote data" (i.e. - HTTP/websockets) wrapper that uses this mixin to listen for actions that indicate an AJAX request needs to be made, etc.